 House dust mite minimisation

 The first room to tackle is the bedroom and in particular the bedding, where we spend the greatest number of consecutive hours.
-A combination of the following 4 measures is recommended:
+A combination of the following four measures is recommended:

 - Cover mattress, pillow and quilt with dust mite resistant covers.
 Some health funds may provide a rebate for the purchase of these items.
-The covers must be washed every 2 months.
-If covers are not available, wash blankets and non-encased washable doonas every 3 months in hot water.
+The covers must be washed every two months.
+If covers are not available, wash blankets and non-encased washable doonas every three months in hot water.

-- Remove sheepskins or woollen underlays from the bed and bedroom.
+- Remove sheepskins or woolen underlays from the bed and bedroom.

 - Remove all soft toys from the bed and bedroom.
 Replace them with wooden or plastic toys which can be washed.
 If keeping soft toys, wash them in eucalyptus oil weekly or place in the freezer overnight).
 Freezing soft toys overnight kills mites but does not remove the allergen.